Residential students have several advantages.

 The Roadrunner ABCs will focus on three educational components that UTSA residents will utilize during their college experience.
 They are as follows: Adjust, Balance and Challenge.
 Residents will enter our communities first learning to adjust to both campus culture and the community in their building.
 Throughout the year, residents will understand what it means to balance their academics, social well-being and other commitments.
 Both of these components will then give residents the opportunity to challenge themselves going into their second semester to become more involved in their community and college experience.

-Monthly training programs delivered by RAs
+Monthly engagement programs delivered by RAs

 Strategies and tips for succeeding at UTSA and graduate school.